 Tenured and Pre-Tenure faculty only, excludes deans and associate deans, endowed chairs

-- 2014 salary after annual merit review and market adjustments for 699 T-TT RIT faculty.
+- Annual salary after annual merit review and market adjustments for approximately 700 T-TT RIT faculty.

-External Consultant: Center for Higher Education at Ohio University, hired through transparent Request for Proposal (RFP) process
+External Consultant: Center for Higher Education at Ohio University, hired in the first year of RAC (2015) through transparent Request for Proposal (RFP) process